madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 Scrum requires team members to attend standup at the same time every day, for geographically non-colocated teams, or teams in different time-zones this can be logistically very difficult.
 This makes Scrum potentially inappropriate for agile teams with these scaling factors.

 Moreover it is common for team members new to Agile to be unable to grasp the importance of the daily standup, and to add to the potential pain points it can be time consuming when facilitated badly.
+Inexperienced teams tend to focus on what they are going to say during their turn in the standup.
+As a result of this they forget to listen to each other which defeats the purpose of having them, and can contribute to the feeling that they are boring or time consuming.

 ## Lean-coordination (Kanban)

 ### What is Kanban?

-At the very basic level applying Kanban is as simple as having a Kanban board (e.g. on Trello) to visualise the flow of cards (Kanbans) through a work system.
+At the very basic level applying Kanban is as simple as having a Kanban board (e.g. on Trello) to visualise the flow of cards (Kanbans) through a work system, where each piece of work exists as a single item on the board.
+As Kanbans progress they typically individually move through a series of states, represented as columns from left to right, until they are complete.

-The prevelence of such tools has enabled teams to create Kanban-like flow systems, dubbed ProtoKanban.
+The prevelence of such tools has enabled teams to create Kanban-like flow systems, dubbed Protokanban.

 ### What does mature Kanban look like?

 #### 1. defined commitment points

 It is quite common for Protokanban boards to comprise of To Do, In Progress and Done columns.
-The is a potential sign that there is no defined commitment points, especially if requesters have write access to the board itself.
+This is a potential sign that there is no defined commitment points, especially if requesters have write access to the board itself.

 Risks associated with not having defined commitment points:

-- Perception that your team isn't performant or,
+- Perception that your team isn't performant
 - Perception that Jira/Trello is a black hole for their tasks.
 - Knock on effects could be that requesters stop requesting tasks (which can lead to high value items not being ever looked at) or,
 - Requesters lose fundamental faith in the ability SD Team (Service Delivery Team)